 Advisory on Special Education Stabilization Fund

 Section 24 of Chapter 218 of the Acts of 2016 provides for the establishment of a Special Education Stabilization fund.
-The law enables municipal and regional districts to establish a reserve fund that can be used in future years for unanticipated or unbudgeted costs of special education, out of district tuition or transportation.
+The law enables municipal and regional districts to establish a reserve fund that can be used in future years for unanticipated or unbudgeted costs of special education, out of district tuition, transportation and recovery high school tuition.

 In order to establish the fund the law requires a majority vote by both the School Committee and local legislative body.
 In the case of regional school districts the local legislative body means a majority vote of the legislative bodies in a majority of the member communities of the district.
 Once the fund is established, the school committee may include a separate line item in their annual budget request to appropriate monies into the stabilization fund.
 For regions, the amount to be appropriated to the stabilization fund is included in each member municipality's assessment.
 The balance in the reserve fund cannot exceed two percent of the annual net school spending of the school district.